 China Sourcing Scams: How do I get my money back?

 There are many situations in which importers could lose money as a result of not getting the goods they ordered.
-This article discusses some possible recourses for different and specific circumstances.
+In this blog, we discuss some possible recourses for different and specific circumstances.

-This, generally speaking, is not considered to be a scam or a fraud.
+Bad quality: This, generally speaking, is not considered to be a scam or a fraud.
 It is an error, a mistake, or a failure of the vendor to perform as expected.
 It occurs when an importer has paid a supplier, and what the supplier delivered was not the promised or expected quality.
-For the importer to secure compensation, he or she must thoroughly document what went wrong.
+In order for the importer to secure compensation, he or she has to thoroughly document what went wrong.

 The methods typically include:

--Seek an amicable resolution with the supplier and ask them to offer a solution for the bad quality.
+- Seek an amiable resolution with the supplier and ask them to offer a solution for the bad quality.

 If the importer cannot reach a resolution with the supplier, they can consult a local lawyer.
 The lawyer would likely begin by issuing a demand letter, and then begin litigation based on breach of contract.

-Fraud occurs when an importer wires money to a supplier, and the supplier either delivers fake, cheap goods (i.e., To collect on the bill of lading) or disappears completely.
+Fraud: Fraud occurs when an importer wires money to a supplier, and the supplier either delivers fake, cheap goods (i.e. To collect on the bill of lading)or disappears completely.
 In this case, the importer should work with local police – from the county or district.
-The police would then work to find the supplier.
+The police would then work to find supplier.

 This process also requires the importer to thoroughly prepare, this typically includes: